akoosh/scheduler/README.md

   ```

   - Importing the data
     This is the same for osx and ubuntu.
-Use the script updateDatabase.py within the scripts folder.
+Use the script and genStudentsCSV.py updateDatabase.py within the scripts folder.

 Installation(windows)